Ask the Expert: BRCA1 and BRCA2 gene testing

 Alternatively, females may choose to have a risk-reducing mastectomy and oophorectomy to reduce their risks of developing breast and ovarian cancer.

-For more information on Check4Cancer's BRCA1 and BRCA2 Plus genetic test, click here.
+For more information of Check4Cancer's Genetic Counselling Service please click here.